 Interaction through discussion forums and webinars

 Interactive learning activities and quizzes.

+Curated content

+Groupwork and collaboration

+Student created ePortfolios

+Student satisfaction surveys

 GOTAFE ensures online materials meet the principles of Web Content Accessibility Guidelines WCAG2.0, and offers text to audio software options.

 STUDENT ENGAGEMENT GOTAFE provides an online learning experience that is engaging and interactive.
-We will monitor your participation and ensure that you continue to progress through your course.
+We will monitor participation and ensure that students continue to progress through the course.
 Collaborative learning opportunities will be provided so that you can interact with peers, during campus classes and/or through online discussion forums, chats and webinars

-Ongoing feedback will be provided as you study through:
+Ongoing feedback will be provided through:

 Email, telephone and direct interactions with trainers/ assessors and/or in informal online discussion forums or webinars

-In response to individual queries and in relation to tasks you complete, and within 10 days of assessment submissions.
+In response to individual queries and in relation to tasks they complete, and within 10 days of assessment submissions.

 We will contact students who have not logged on or continued to participate in learning activities after a period of 2 months.
 Repeated unsuccessful attempts to contact students who have ceased participating in learning activities may result in withdrawal from the course.

+The progress bar in Moodle provides a visual representation to students that’s shows how they are progressing in their online study.
+Progress reporting allows teachers to quickly identify potential students at risk, and to offer proactive support.

 MODE AND METHOD OF ASSESSMENT A minimum of two forms of assessment will be used for each unit of competency.
 Forms of assessment can include, but are not limited to: